Numerical simulations of inflationary dynamics: slow roll and beyond: Numerical analysis for quantum fluctuations during inflation

-Our primary goal in this section is to numerically solve equation (\ref{eq:MS_t_dimless_scalar}) for the Fourier modes $v_k$ corresponding to each comoving scale $k$ and plot the frozen value of the scalar power spectrum of $\zeta_k$ given by (\ref{eq:MS_Ps}) after the mode becomes super-Hubble.
+Our primary goal in this section is to numerically solve Eqn.~(\ref{eq:MS_t_dimless_scalar}) for the Fourier modes $v_k$ corresponding to each comoving scale $k$ and plot the frozen value of the scalar power spectrum of $\zeta_k$ given by (\ref{eq:MS_Ps}) after the mode becomes super-Hubble.
 We can conveniently relate a comoving scale $k$ to its Hubble-exit epoch by $k=aH$.
-Since we are only interested in the super-Hubble power spectra, we only need to simulate the system to evolve $v_k$ for a small duration of time around the Hubble-exit of scale $k$ (which should be sufficiently early enough to impose Bunch-Davies initial conditions and sufficiently late enough for the mode to be frozen outside the Hubble radius).
+Since we are only interested in the super-Hubble power spectra, we only need to simulate the system to evolve $v_k$ for a relatively shorter duration of time\footnote{Keeping in mind the important caveat that the initial time should be sufficiently early enough to impose Bunch-Davies initial conditions, and the final time should be sufficiently late enough for the mode to be frozen outside the Hubble radius.
+As discussed below, for most of the potentials considered in this work, as well as for most single-field slow-roll violating models~\cite{Karam:2022nym} relevant for PBH formation in the literature, imposing initial conditions for about 5-6 e-folds before the end of inflation is sufficient.

+Nevetheless, in general, especially for slow-roll violating models, one might need to evolve the mode functions for longer duration and our numerical set-up easily allows the user to incorporate a longer evolution duration for the mode functions.} around the Hubble-exit of scale $k$.

-In the following, we discuss the algorithm to solve the Mukhanov-Sasaki equation (\ref{eq:MS_t_dimless_scalar}) and determine the scalar power spectrum (\ref{eq:MS_Ps}) numerically.
-We also discuss how to solve the corresponding equation (\ref{eq:MS_GW_1}) for the tensor power spectrum (at linear order in perturbation theory)\footnote{Second-order tensor fluctuations which are induced by first-order scalar fluctuations will be discussed in the revised version of our manuscript.}.
+In the following, we discuss the algorithm to solve the Mukhanov-Sasaki Eqn.~(\ref{eq:MS_t_dimless_scalar}) and determine the scalar power spectrum (\ref{eq:MS_Ps}) numerically.
+We also discuss how to solve the corresponding Eqn.~(\ref{eq:MS_GW_1}) for the tensor power spectrum (at linear order in perturbation theory)\footnote{Second-order tensor fluctuations which are induced by first-order scalar fluctuations will be discussed in the revised version of our manuscript.}.
 The dimensionless Mukhanov-Sasaki equation for tensor fluctuations is given by

-\beq \boxed{ \frac{\d^2 h_k}{\d T^2} + z \, \frac{\d h_k}{\d T} + \left[ \frac{k^2}{A^2} + \frac{1}{2} \, y^2 - 2 \, z^2 \right] h_k = 0 } \, . \eeq
+\beq { \frac{\d^2 h_k}{\d T^2} + z \, \frac{\d h_k}{\d T} + \left[ \frac{k^2}{A^2} + \frac{1}{2} \, y^2 - 2 \, z^2 \right] h_k = 0 } \, . \eeq

 We explicitly write down the Mukhanov-Sasaki equations for scalar and tensor fluctuations in terms of dimensionless variables (as used in our code) in the following way

 In our numerical set up, we split $v_k$ and $h_k$ into their real and imaginary parts and simulate them separately with appropriate Bunch-Davies initial conditions.
 We begin with a discussion of numerical simulations of the Mukhanov-Sasaki equations (\ref{eq:MS_t_dimless_scalar}) and (\ref{eq:MS_t_dimless_tensor}) for a purely slow-roll potential (which we choose to be the Starobinsky potential (\ref{eq:pot_Star}) as usual), before moving forward to discuss the same for a potential with a slow-roll violating feature.
 This latter case is of the primary focus of our paper.
 In particular, we will illustrate our numerical scheme for the case of a base slow-roll potential possessing a tiny local bump feature, which was proposed in \cite{Mishra_2019_PBH} in the context of PBH formation.